 Today’s interview comes from Staffordshire, England, in the UK and features the award-winning and published wildlife Photographer and natural history Photojournalist Scott Latham.
 Scott finds inspiration for his photography through a close relationship with wildlife and nature.
-With a unique approach and understanding of natural world, Scott’s work provides the viewer with an awareness of its fragility.
+With a unique approach and understanding of the natural world, Scott’s work provides the viewer with an awareness of its fragility.

 Thank you, Scott and it’s my pleasure to share your thoughts and experiences with our readers.
 Your work is brilliant and you are someone who is definitely worth following.
 Also, congratulations to you on your recent win at the British Photography Awards.
 What a remarkable achievement!